 Having spent nearly a decade at the US Food and Drug Administration (FDA) in senior regulatory and policy roles, Bryant M. Godfrey advises FDA-regulated companies on a broad range of FDA regulatory, policy, compliance, enforcement, and strategic matters.
 Mr. Godfrey has a deep understanding of the issues that are of utmost importance to his clients, and he helps his clients to foster positive relationships with the agency.
-His experience encompasses a wide range of issues relating to product jurisdiction, medical product development and approval/clearance, labeling, advertising and promotion, scientific exchange, investigations of off-label marketing, post-marketing commitments and requirements, Current Good Manufacturing Practices (CGMPs), Clinical Laboratory Improvement Amendments (CLIA) compliance, drug supply chain, medical device reporting, FDA warning letters and responses, dispute resolution, FDA inspections, recalls, administrative detention, import alerts and refusals, combination products, tobacco products, cannabis-derived products, foods/dietary supplements, cosmetics, digital health (including artificial intelligence and machine-based learning technologies).
+His experience encompasses a wide range of issues relating to product jurisdiction, medical product development and approval/clearance, labeling, advertising and promotion, scientific exchange, investigations of off-label marketing, post-marketing commitments and requirements, Current Good Manufacturing Practices (CGMPs), Clinical Laboratory Improvement Amendments (CLIA) compliance, drug supply chain, medical device reporting, FDA warning letters and responses, dispute resolution, FDA inspections, recalls, administrative detention, import alerts and refusals, combination products, tobacco products, cannabis-derived products, foods/dietary supplements, cosmetics, digital health (including artificial intelligence and machine-based learning technologies) and gene and cellular therapies.

 While at FDA, Mr. Godfrey was the Senior Lead Regulatory Counsel in the Center for Drug Evaluation and Research, Office of Medical Policy, Office of Prescription Drug Promotion (OPDP), where he led the regulatory counsel team within OPDP and advised the office on a wide range of complex legal, regulatory, and policy matters relating to the promotion of prescription drug products.
 While in OPDP, Mr. Godfrey also authored and co-authored several guidance documents relating to prescription drug promotion, off-label communications, and social media, and he helped the office to respond to various First Amendment challenges brought by regulated industry.
 Mr. Godfrey also participated on various Agency-wide First Amendment working groups to examine and assess current vulnerabilities as well as potential paths forward.